doridori/doridori.github.io/_posts/2016-08-16-Android-adb-shell-perms.md

 First of all I had a flick through the excellent [Android Security Internals: An In-Depth Guide to Android's Security Architecture](https://www.amazon.co.uk/Android-Security-Internals-Depth-Architecture/dp/1593275811) to get an overview about how process permissions worked on android.
 Most of the overview is just a condensed version of a few pages of this great book.

-This post will mostly talk about low how this stuff works with low-level permissions work in the OS, as opposed to high-level operations that involve the package manager (`pm`).
+This post will mostly talk about how this stuff works with low-level permissions work in the OS, as opposed to high-level operations that involve the package manager (`pm`).

 ## A brief summary of the low-level stuff is: